ZinderAsh/Uni-Labyrinth/README.md

 # Uni-Labyrinth
-A labyrinth solver university assignment
+A labyrinth solver university assignment.

+Solves labyrinths with fun visuals using Java FX.